 \subsection{Datasets and Evaluation Protocol}

 We evaluate the proposed algorithm on DomainNet~\cite{peng2019moment}, Office-Home~\cite{venkateswara2017deep}, and PACS~\cite{li2017deeper}, which are standard benchmarks for domain generalization.
-We set DomainNet, which is a large-scale dataset in terms of the number of classes and examples, as our primary target benchmark since verification in a large-scale benchmark is essential to confirm whether the proposed algorithm is applicable in real world problem.
-DomainNet contains 586,475 images of 6 domains (Clipart, Infograph, Painting, Quickdraw, Real, Sketch) and 345 classes.
-Office-Home contains 15,558 images of 65 classes from 4 different domains (Artistic, Clipart, Product and Real world) while PACS, the smallest dataset, consists of 9,991 images of 4 domains (Photo, Art paint, Cartoon, Sketches) and 7 classes (dog, elephant, giraffe, guitar, horse, house and person).
+We set DomainNet, which is a large-scale dataset in terms of the number of classes and examples, as our primary target benchmark since verification in a large-scale benchmark is essential to confirm whether the proposed algorithm is applicable in real-world problems.
+DomainNet contains 586,475 images of 6 domains (Clipart, Infograph, Painting, Quickdraw, Real, and Sketch) and 345 classes.
+Office-Home contains 15,558 images of 65 classes from 4 different domains (Artistic, Clipart, Product, and Real world) while PACS, the smallest dataset, consists of 9,991 images of 4 domains (Photo, Art paint, Cartoon, and Sketches) and 7 classes (dog, elephant, giraffe, guitar, horse, house and person).

-For evaluation, we follow the \textit{``training-domain validation''} criteria of DomainBed~\cite{gulrajani2021search} which uses the validation sets of source (training) domain as the validation set.
+We use the source domain validation set as the validation set for model selection, following the \textit{``training-domain validation''} criterion of DomainBed~\cite{gulrajani2021search}.
 All the results are average classification accuracy over five runs with different random seeds.